pine-org/pine-framework/README.md

 # Pin Framework
 Pine Framework is microservices framework based on Java language.
-This framework is implemented for microservices products.
+This framework is implementing for microservices products.

 ## Prerequisites
 - java 8